 ADE released ARP ESSER LEA allocations and grant application on May 24, 2021.
 ADE's comprehensive guidance and support materials for the LEA ARP ESSER grant process are posted on the agency's ARP ESSER website.
-ADE has set a target date of August 23, 2021 for LEAs to submit their ARP ESSER application - which is 90 days from Arizona's release of ARP ESSER allocations and grant application.
+ADE set an original target date of August 23, 2021 for LEAs to submit their ARP ESSER application - which is 90 days from Arizona's release of ARP ESSER allocations and grant application.
+ADE has updated this target date to November 1, 2021 to allow LEAs to complete their stakeholder engagement and update their strategic planning and budgeting processes - particularly given the context of the COVID-19 Delta Variant, and the need to adjust local planning based on the current and projected potential impact on school and LEA operations for the SY 2021-2022 school year.